nagromc/node-wolforwarder/README.md

 Router configuration
 --------------------

-With the default options, the router must be configured to route the inbound traffic on the port `9` to the server running `wolforwarder` on the port `9999`.
+With the default options, the router must be configured to route the inbound traffic on the port `9` to the server running `wol-forwarder.js` on the port `9999`.